This page will help you navigate the process of purchasing an industrial/commercial blast pot for your specific business needs.

 And in our experience, there are really only two reasons you should consider buying a pressure-release blast pot:

-2. A pressure-release metering valve costs less than pressure-hold, so this may depend on your budget.
+A pressure-release metering valve costs less than pressure-hold, so this may depend on your budget.

 Pressure efficiency also depends on maintaining optimal pressure.
 Any restrictions will negatively affect your blasting speed.
 On a blast pot, a component that can choke this pressure is the bore piping.
 These come in different diameters.
 Here’s our advice… For an industrial blast pot you want a minimum of 1.25” piping.
 Make sure this is the minimum.
 If you are going to be blasting with a #7 or #8 blast nozzle, you want to upgrade this to 1.5” piping.
-This allows you to maximize your pressure, getting more done, faster.
+This allows you to maximise your pressure, getting more done, faster.

 And finally, with such a variety of pot sizes we would never say size doesn’t matter.